amrios/ardu-4adder/README.md

 ## Issues

 * Subtraction might be incorrect since the solution to ignore the leftover carry was to set the last digit to 1.
 Needs proper implementation.
+* Remove commented out debug code that was left.

 ## Video